Minor in Comparative Literature

 Declaring the minor

-Students wishing to declare a minor in Comparative Literature should meet with an Tykeson adviser to discuss their interests and develop a program of study.
+Students wishing to declare a minor in Comparative Literature should meet with a Tykeson advisor to discuss their interests and develop a program of study.
 The adviser can facilitate the formal declaration.

 The student should check DuckWeb to see the minor designation reflected about 7 days after declaring the minor.
 After declaring the minor, the Degree Guide in DuckWeb will display the status of the minor requirements.